tetris245/tetris245/README.md

 * New command: pet to become a fully restrained pet girl
 * New command: roleplay which merges several role commands.
 List of roles: clubmistress, clubslave, doctor, headmaid, kidnapper, maid, masterkidnapper, mistress, nurse, patient, permanentpatient.
 * New command: rolequit which merges commands to leave a role.
 List: asylum, clubslave, kidnapper, maid, management, mistress, sorority.
-* New command: solidity to change the solidity of your current non-modular bindings (the maxdifficulty and mindifficulty commands are removed)
+* New command: solidity to change the solidity of your current non-modular bindings (the maxdifficulty and mindifficulty commands have been removed)
 * Updated and improved the background command + added a tip for BCX users
 * Updated the wardrobe commmand
 * Renamed the pose command as pose2 and added many poses.
 Complete list: armsfree, boxtied, cuffed, elbowtied, exercise, kneel1, kneel2, legsclosed, legsfree, legsopen, onhorse, pet, sleep, spreadarms1, spreadarms2, spreadeagle1, spreadeagle2, spreadlegs, stand, suspension1, suspension2, tapedhands.
 Only on yourself: jump, roof.
 * Bugfix: added missing code for resetinventory command
 * Bugfix: gv command in stead of gh to resolve conflict with ghostadd/remove standard commands
-* Bugfix: private messages instead of public messages for maxdifficulty and mindifficulty commands
 * Restructured the code for an easier reading

 Note: The new anims and poses are based and/or inspired by the BCE addon https://sidiousious.gitlab.io/bce/ - the command names anim2 and pose2 have been choosen to avoid conflict with this addon.